 Just when the townspeople became used to having 12,000 U.S. military personnel in their town, businesses, and their backyards (where anti-aircraft weapons were sometimes positioned), the buildup was reversed.
 Before the year 1943 was half over the War Department ordered that by September 1st the entire Sault area contingent be reduced to less than 2,500 officers and men.
 The aircraft warning installations and anti-aircraft emplacements were also to be abandoned.
 By the end of 1944 there was only one company of men left at nearby Fort Brady.

 WHEN WORLD WAR II CAME TO THE SAULT

 The above graphic depicts a JU-52, the type troop transport that was on the recipient or loosing end of P-40s during the 100 plane North Africa "Goose Shoot."
 Notice the three engine tri-motor configuration, a big difference when compared to the six engine plane depicted by the artist.

-Above is the photograph of the JU-390 that was said to have been taken from a convoy ship supplying the beachhead during Operation Torch, the Allied invasion of North Africa in late 1942.
+The photograph of the JU-390 a few paragraphs above-back, said to have been taken from a convoy ship supplying the beachhead during Operation Torch, the Allied invasion of North Africa in late 1942.
 The following is fairly typical of what is found written about the sighting and photograph:

 "Interestingly the photo snapped of RC+DA was taken during an attack on a Malta Convoy in 1942, suggesting this aircraft was possibly operated by LTS.290 in North Africa.
 The photo clearly shows a white 'Afrika' band used for identification of German aircraft operating in the Mediterranean, or North Africa.
 The photo was taken by merchant seaman Ron Whylie whilst his convoy KMF-5 was under attack in late 1942.
 The date alone disrupts claims that the first J-390 flight was made in 1943.